-If you want a really warm, well made winter design, you are going to want to look at some of the Canadian brands that are doing great things with winter styles.
-This list is fairly heavy on brands from Canada since they have been turning out a lot of high quality winter wear lately that will keep you comfortable and warm.
+If you want a really warm, well-made winter design, you are going to want to look at some of the Canadian brands that are doing great things with winter styles.
+This list is relatively heavy on brands from Canada since they have been turning out a lot of high-quality winter wear lately that will keep you comfortable and warm.

-First up is Baffin, they have a number of good designs, with one of their most popular being the Chloe Insulated Boot.
-This is pretty serious winter footwear that you will want to take a look at if you need a design that is super warm, since it is good to minus -40ºC/-40ºF.
+First up is Baffin, they have many good designs, with one of their most famous being the Chloe Insulated Boot.
+It is pretty sturdy winter footwear that you will want to take a look at if you need a design that is super warm, since it is good to minus -40ºC/-40ºF.
 For such heavy-duty winter footwear, this style is surprisingly lightweight and easy to move in.
-The Chloe is made from high quality 100% leather with a faux fur trim and it comes in a few different color options.
-Overall these are a great option if you are looking for warm, well made winter styles, especially for harsher conditions.
+The Chloe is made from high quality 100% leather with faux fur trim, and it comes in a few different color options.
+Overall these are a great option if you are looking for warm, well-made winter styles, especially for harsher conditions.

 Available from Amazon

-Kodiak are a brand that are also from Canada and they that have a great selection of winter boots in all kinds of styles.
-The Kodiak brand is known for making footwear that is comfortable and is able to deal with snow, ice, sleet, rain and salt and still look great.
+Kodiak is a brand that is also from Canada and that have a great selection of winter boots in all kinds of styles.
+The Kodiak brand is known for making footwear that is comfortable and can deal with snow, ice, sleet, rain, and salt and still look great.
 If you are looking for an alternative to the duck style, the Kodiak Alcona is a bit of an unexpected moto-inspired design for winter.
 It has a soft microfiber lining and is waterproof, so your feet will stay warm and dry.
 It features a full-length side zipper which helps make the Alcona easy to get on and off.
 It also has some pretty serious tread on the bottom to help stop you sliding around in slippery conditions.
 The Alcona design is comfortable, warm and functional, and a little different than what everyone else is wearing.

 Kamik Boston Snow Boot

-Kamik have a lot of duck type styles that are very popular these days that hold up well for extreme winter conditions, definitely check out their Momentum Snow Boot that women seem to really love.
+Kamik has a lot of duck type styles that are very popular these days that hold up well for extreme winter conditions, definitely check out their Momentum Snow Boot that women seem to love.

 Another solid option that can blend in with most office type work clothes is the Kamik Boston Snow Boot.
-This is a good city walking design for cold weather since they are warm and waterproof, so they will keep your feet dry and warm.
-The Boston is reasonably light making them easy to walk in, but not so light that they don’t have any traction.
+It is a good city walking design for cold weather since they are warm and waterproof, so they will keep your feet dry and warm.
+The Boston is reasonably light making them easy to walk in, but not so lightweight that they don’t have any traction.
 They aren’t as bulky as some of the other options on this list and the design looks great in person.
-The construction on the Boston is also very good, so they will last for quite a long time.
+The construction on the Boston is also excellent so that they will last for quite a long time.
 Did I mention Kamik are from (can you guess?)
 Canada.